 Spider Lilies Bloom Like Magic

 Spider lilies can coexist in the lawn with turf if you avoid mowing while they're flowering and maturing their foliage.
 They're useful in shrub and perennial borders too.
 They thrive in full sun or partial shade, so select a sunny or partly shaded spot with loose, well-drained soil.
 Plant spider lily bulbs so the top of each bulb neck is right at or just above the surface of the soil.
-Virginia Sue says she likes to divide hers just after they bloom because it's easier to see them (and therefore to find them).
+For a top tip, gardeners should divide theirs just after they bloom because it's easier to see them (and therefore to find them).
 Make it easy on yourself!
 Keep an eye on them; there's no need to go digging blindly for bulbs below the ground.

 Red spider lilies are part of the Southern Living Plant Collection at southernlivingplants.com.
-You can also find them for sale at your local nursery or online at southernbulbs.com, oldhousegardens.com, or brentandbeckysbulbs.com.
+You can also find them for sale at your local nursery or garden store, and they're also available online via most garden retailers.

 WATCH: Here's Everything You Should Know About Daylilies

 Do you have a show of spider lilies in your garden in late summer?
 What are your favorite types of lilies?